Factor-y/CrossWorlds/org.openntf.xworlds.webapp.j2eeenabler/README.md

-# j2eeenabler for CrossWorlds appplications
+# j2eeenabler for CrossWorlds applications

 This JAR project is a Servlet 3.0 WebFragment that should be added to any application needing CrossWorlds services.